 The Klarna name is not only seen at online checkouts but is a marketing tool in its own right.
 Splashed across the websites of thousands of retailers, the offering is definitely worth shouting about.

 But why limit the way your customers can buy now and pay later to your online shop?
 Touchretail are now one of the first accredited epos providers to offer in-store integration with Klarna in the UK.
-This means your customers can purchase in-store, you still get paid instantly but the customer can choose to pay later or in instalments.
+This means your customers can purchase in-store, you still get paid instantly but the customer can choose to pay in instalments.

 What is Klarna?